 Dr. Wile's love of science is demonstrated by the many awards he has won for excellence in teaching and research.
 He has also presented numerous lectures on the topics of Nuclear Chemistry, Christian Apologetics, Homeschooling, and Creation vs. Evolution.
 He has published 30 articles on these subjects in nationally-recognized, peer-reviewed journals, and has 9 books to his credit, most of which belong to the award-winning "Exploring Creation with" series of junior-high and high-school science courses.

-- Homeschooling: The Solution to Our Education Problem (Thur evening)
+- 07:40 Thu - Homeschooling: The Solution to Our Education Problem (at Hilton Garden)